How To Find Support After the Death of a Pet

 Memorialize your dog if you think it will help.
 One way to work through your grief is to arrange for some kind of memorial.
 Whether that means a headstone, urn, or donation to a dog-related charity, a task that relates to your grief will make you feel better.
 Many types of headstones and urns are specifically designed for dogs.

 Consider getting another dog.
 Many people have a strong opinion on this topic–and offer it unsolicited.
-“Get another right away” or “Wait a few months before do something impulsive” may be good advice.
-But most people prefer to come to their own conclusions in their own time.
+“Get another right away” or “Wait a few months before doing something impulsive” may be good advice.
+But most people prefer to come to their conclusions in their own time.
 If you’re the recipient of such advice, do your best to politely shrug it off; you’ll know when the moment is right.

 Dogs grieving another dog

-Sometimes the other dog or dogs in the household grieve so deeply that they stop eating, jeopardizing their own health.
+Sometimes the other dogs in the household grieve so deeply that they stop eating, jeopardizing their health.
 This is more likely to happen if the dogs had never been separated.
-If any of your dogs react to a loss so strongly they become ill, take them to the veterinarian.
+If any of your dogs react to a loss so strongly that they become ill, take them to the veterinarian.
 The pack has undergone a major transition, and it will take some time to adjust.
 Some dogs will perk up when a new companion arrives, while others acclimate just fine to their singleton status.
 Either way, take care to spend plenty of time with your remaining dog.

 Dealing with someone else’s grief